Choosing the right car: Top tips

 Staying focused on what you need – as opposed to what you want – from a car is vital at this stage.
 And so is setting yourself a realistic budget – and sticking to it.
 Make a shortlist of cars that fit your requirements and from that, choose the one that suits you the best.
 Read on to find out more…

-Do some research
+Do your research

 Work out what's essential

-How will you pay?
+How are you going to pay?